John Lewis in London

 Spedan withdrew from any involvement in the Oxford Street business in return for total control at Peter Jones, Sloane Square, which his father had acquired in 1905.
 He successfully introduced a consultative system of management while transforming the fortunes of what had been a failing enterprise.

 Father and son were eventually reconciled and, on the former’s death in 1928, John Spedan Lewis gained sole ownership of the business.
 Within a year he had established the John Lewis Partnership, the profits of which were distributed among the staff, thenceforth known as ‘partners’.
-Soon afterwards the partnership adopted the pricing policy and slogan it still proclaims today: “Never knowingly undersold.”
+Soon afterwards the partnership adopted the pricing policy and slogan it continued to proclaim until 2022: “Never knowingly undersold.”

 Meanwhile, over in Acton, Wallace Waite and Arthur Rose had built a flourishing grocery store business they called Waitrose Ltd. The John Lewis Partnership acquired the company’s ten stores in 1937, the same year in which the present Peter Jones department store opened – to widespread architectural acclaim for its pioneering use of curtain-walling.
 Three years later the partnership bought Jones Brothers, Holloway Road, from Selfridge Provincial Stores.